AlgebraicGeometricModeling/AlgebraicGeometricModeling.github.io/README.md

-This project contains software for high order geometric modeling, that is with algebraic models or semi-algebraic models such as polynomials, splines functions, tensors ...
+This project contains software for high order geometric modeling, that is with algebraic or semi-algebraic models such as polynomials, splines, tensors ...

 ## Julia Packages